DigiDuncan/CSB2023/dx.md

 - New sound effects!
 - More jukebox items, bios, and album art to collect!
 - New achivements!
-- New customizability in Ultimate Custom Night!
 - New fighters in Ultimate Custom Night!
+- Choose custom backgrounds and music in Ultimate Custom Night!
+- Translatable foreign text!